Police: Parade gunman bought 5 weapons despite threats

 Scores of smaller-scale shootings in nearby Chicago also left eight people dead and 60 others wounded over the July 4 weekend.

-In 2013, Highland Park officials approved a ban on assault weapons and ammunition magazines of more than 10 rounds.
+In 2013, Highland Park officials approved a ban on semi-automatic weapons and large-capacity ammunition magazines.
 A local doctor and the Illinois State Rifle Association quickly challenged the liberal suburb’s stance.
 The legal fight ended at the U.S. Supreme Court’s doorstep in 2015 when justices declined to hear the case and let the suburb’s restrictions remain in place.

-Highland Park Police Commander Chris O’Neill said the gunman apparently fired from a rooftop where he was “very difficult to see.”
-He said the rifle was recovered at the scene.
-Police also found a ladder attached to the building.

 Crimo, who goes by the name Bobby, was an aspiring rapper with the stage name Awake the Rapper, posting on social media dozens videos and songs, some ominous and violent.